 Kevin O’Leary, also known as “Mr. Wonderful,” recently shared some advice on CNBC about financial success and the importance of proper budgeting.
 What was the biggest takeaway?
 That paying down debt should always be your top priority when building a budget.

 Pay Down Debt Instead Of Spending Money On Coffee & Unnecessary Expenses

 He goes on to use the example of a $4 cup of coffee.
-If you have debt – like student loan debt, a large car payment, personal loans, or credit card debt, O’Leary suggests that this is a luxury that you simply cannot afford.
+If you have debt – like student loan debt, a large car payment, a personal loan, or credit card debt, he suggests that this is a luxury that you simply cannot afford.